mrzResearchArena/iRecSpot/README.md

   Note #2: It will provide test result from **testFASTA.fasta** file.

   Note #3: readiRecX.py ( This file will fetch data from **testFASTA.fasta** file. )

+  Note #3: If probability < 0.70 then the predicted type is assigned to 'None'.
+Otherwise, assigned to 'hotspot' or 'coldspot' based on the training model.

 - **Run Machine Learning Classifiers :**
   ``` console